eternalgooner/kafka-streams/README.md

 # A sample Springboot Kafka Streams application

 ## Introduction
 This demo application uses Kafka Streams Aggregation.
-The aggregation objects used in the app are football teams.
+The aggregation objects used in the app are football teams and leagues.

-There are can be many football teams in a league.
+A league will have an aggregate of football teams.

 In this demo app the sample data used to initialize the DB table `league_agg` looks like this:

 | id          | name        | expected_count |
 | ----------- | ----------- | -------------- |